-On Demand r carriage pursuant to Title 14 Code of Federal Regulations (CFR) Section 119.21(a)(5) - ON DEMAND and provided, at all times, the certificate holder has appropriate written economic authority issued by the Department of Transportation.
-On Demand n carriage pursuant to Title 14 Code of Federal Regulations (CFR) Section 119.25(b) - Rotorcraft On- Demand and provided, at all times, the certificate holder has appropriate written economic authority issued by the Department of Transportation.
+On Demand operations in Common carriage pursuant to Title 14 Code of Federal Regulations (CFR) Section 119.21(a)(5) - ON DEMAND and provided, at all times, the certificate holder has appropriate written economic authority issued by the Department of Transportation.
+On Demand operations in Common carriage pursuant to Title 14 Code of Federal Regulations (CFR) Section 119.25(b) - Rotorcraft On-Demand and provided, at all times, the certificate holder has appropriate written economic authority issued by the Department of Transportation.

-The certificate holder shall conduct these kinds of operations in accordance with the specific authorizations, limitations, and procedures in these operations specifications and all appropriate Parts of the CFR.
+The certificate holder will conduct these kinds of operations in accordance with the specific authorizations, limitations, and procedures in these operations specifications and all appropriate Parts of the CFR.

 - b.
-These operations specifications are effective as of the "Date Approval is effective" listed in each paragraph and shall remain in effect as long as the certificate holder continues to meet the requirements of Part 119 as specified for certification. - c.
-The certificate holder is authorized to use only the business name which appears on the certificate to conduct the operations described in subparagraph a. - d.
-The certificate holder is authorized to conduct flights under 14 CFR Part 91 for crewmember training, maintenance tests, ferrying, re-positioning, and the carriage of company officials using the applicable authorizations in these operations specifications, without obtaining a Letter of Authorization, provided the flights are not conducted for compensation or hire and no charge of any kind is made for the conduct of the flights.
+These operations specifications are effective as of the "Date Approval is effective" listed in each paragraph and will remain in effect as long as the certificate holder continues to meet the requirements of Part 119 as specified for certification. - c.
+The certificate holder is authorized to use only the business name which appears on the certificate to conduct the operations described in subparagraph a.